 \section{Introduction}

-It was reported that gravitational waves (GWs) from a binary system consisting of two black holes were directly detected, in which the dominant portion of the GWs was emitted just before the collision \cite{Abbott:2016nmj, Abbott:2017vtc}.
-We now have opened a new window toward an unknown area that has not been investigated yet.
-Furthermore, we have a new window to observe the past event of the universe, which took place in the regime with the strong gravitational field.
-Recently, GW detection becomes a new challenge \cite{AmaroSeoane:2012km, Caprini:2019egz}, especially both in astrophysics and cosmology.
-Some new topics are attracted more attention, including the GWs coming from the pre-inflation era, the inflation era \cite{Starobinsky:1979ty, Bartolo:2016ami, Gong:2017qlj, Koh:2018qcy}, and the gravitational waves that could come from the electroweak phase transition era \cite{Binetruy:2012ze, Caprini:2015zlo, Cai:2017tmh, Caprini:2019egz, Jinno:2017fby}, and so on \cite{Vilenkin:1981bx, Barenboim:2016mjm, Lewicki:2019gmv, Guo:2020grp}.
+It was reported that gravitational waves (GWs) from a binary system comprising two black holes were directly detected, in which the dominant portion of the GWs was emitted just before the collision \cite{Abbott:2016nmj, Abbott:2017vtc}.
+We have now opened a new window toward an unknown area that has not yet been investigated.
+Furthermore, we have a new opportunity to observe the past event of the universe, which took place in the regime with the strong gravitational field.
+Recently, GW detection has become a new challenge \cite{AmaroSeoane:2012km, Caprini:2019egz}, especially both in astrophysics and cosmology.
+Some novel topics are garnering more attention, including the GWs obtained from the pre-inflation era, inflation era \cite{Starobinsky:1979ty, Koh:2004ez, Bartolo:2016ami, Gong:2017qlj, Koh:2018qcy,Huang:2019lgd}, gravitational waves that could originate from the electroweak phase transition era \cite{Binetruy:2012ze, Caprini:2015zlo, Cai:2017tmh, Caprini:2019egz, Jinno:2017fby,Schmitz:2020syl}, and others \cite{Vilenkin:1981bx, Barenboim:2016mjm, Lewicki:2019gmv, Guo:2020grp, Wang:2020jrd}.